What is My Cell Tower Lease Rate?

 We have been asked thousands of times by landowners and building owners to help them to determine the rental value of the cell site or cell tower being proposed at their location or that already exists at their location.

-- What’s the cell tower worth?
+- How do you calculate what’s the cell tower worth?

-- What’s a fair annual rental price?
+- What’s a fair annual rental price for a rooftop Verizon, AT&T, T-Mobile, or DISH cell site?

 - What should I ask for in rental escalations?